connectivedx/fuzzy-chainsaw/README.md

   * has error messages that are friendly in tone and helpful in intent for both authors and implementors, including links where applicable to supporting documentation or missing pieces
   * has inline documentation wherever needed
   * errs on the side of over-explaining
-  * speaks through comments and documentation as you would to peers, always assuming them smart and capable
+  * speaks through comments and documentation as one would to a peer, always assuming a smart and capable audience
+  * contains enough documentation that any smart, capable peer will be able to reason their way through a project without outside assistance or special knowledge
+  * assumes an audience that includes not just front end developers but also internal & external backend implementors, QA engineers, PMs and other people gathering requirements, and even internal marketing team members looking for information
   * assumes nothing is obvious
-  * contains enough documentation that any smart, capable peer will be able to reason their way through a project without outside assistance or special knowledge
-  * assumes an audience that includes not just front end developers but also internal & external backend implementors, QA engineers, PMs and other people gathering requirements, and even internal marketing team members looking for information.

 ### How should we make decisions?